ProfilePhoto

 I am an Assistant Professor in Computer Science at Johns Hopkins University.
 I completed my Ph.D in Computer Science at the University of Illinois Urbana-Champaign.
 I was co-advised by Prof. Hari Sundaram and Prof. Karrie Karahalios.
 I earned my B.S. in Psychology and Statistics & Computer Science at the University of Illinois with Prof. Dov Cohen.

 My research is motivated by the fundamental question of understanding humans at scale.
-My goal is to study human-AI interaction to expand our knowledge about our behaviors and decision-making processes.
-Currently, I want to spend my time on three exciting topics, AI for Social Science, Human-centered model evaluation, and Information Seeking.
+My goal is to study human-computer interaction to expand our knowledge about our behaviors and decision-making processes.
+Currently, I want to spend my time on three exciting topics, AI for Social Science, Human-centered Model Evaluation, and Information Seeking.
 Broadly, my work lies in the intersection of human-computer interaction, natural language processing, and social and personality psychology.